milesdwilliams15/milesdwilliams15.github.io/_posts/2022-01-19-logit-and-heteroskedasticity.md

 This choice is understandable.
 Most statistical software packages will allow users to get something like the robust variance-covariance matrix for OLS for their MLE estimates.
-Most software packages will also report test statistics and p-values based on these “robust” standard errors.
+And, most software packages will also compute and report the related test statistics and p-values.

 However, just because our statistical software lets us do something, that doesn’t mean we should.

-The supposedly robust standard errors that statistical packages will produce are problematic for a number of reasons, the first being that they reflect the variance of a parameter that has not itself be estimated well.
+The supposedly robust standard errors that statistical packages produce are problematic for a number of reasons, the first being that they reflect the variance of a parameter that has not itself be estimated well.
 Even more, these robust standard errors are computed using the gradients of the very likelihood function that fails to capture the non-constant variance in the data.

 How is it possible to generate correct standard errors from the gradients of a mis-specified likelihood function?

-Answer: it isn’t.
+The answer: *it isn’t*.

 ## The Better Solution (but not a silver bullet)

-To deal with heteroskedasticity in nonlinear models like logit there exist a class of heteroskedastic maximum likelihood estimators that allow for explicitly modeling the variance component of the model.
+To deal with heteroskedasticity in nonlinear models like logit there exist a class of heteroskedastic estimators that allow for explicitly modeling the variance component of the model.

 Such estimators are not a perfect hedge against bias to be sure.
 However, in certain instances it is possible to recover both less biased and more efficient parameter estimates by taking non-constant variance into account.

-Consider a scenario where the probability of a binary outcome is given as
+Consider, for instance, a scenario where the probability of a binary outcome is given as

 Pr (*B*<sub>*i*</sub> = 1) = *L*\[(*X*<sub>*i*</sub>)/exp(*X*<sub>*i*</sub>)\].

-In the above exp (*X*<sub>*i*</sub>) replaces *σ*<sub>*i*</sub>.
-It specifies that the probability that the binary response *B*<sub>*i*</sub> = 1 is not only a function of *X*<sub>*i*</sub>, but also that the variance changes as a function of *X*<sub>*i*</sub>.
+It specifies that the probability that the binary response *B*<sub>*i*</sub> = 1 is not only a function of *X*<sub>*i*</sub>, but also that the variance changes as a function of *X*<sub>*i*</sub>—exp (*X*<sub>*i*</sub>) essentially replaces *σ*<sub>*i*</sub> in the specification.

 To recover estimates of the relationship between *X*<sub>*i*</sub> and the response, we would specify a heteroskedastic logit model as follows:

 log \[odds(*B*<sub>*i*</sub> = 1)\] = (*β*<sub>0</sub> + *β*<sub>1</sub>*X*<sub>*i*</sub>)/exp (*γ*<sub>0</sub> + *γ*<sub>1</sub>*X*<sub>*i*</sub>).

-If we were to compare the estimates from the above to those obtained from the classic logit model, specified as
+Compare this to the classic logit specification, which just assumes *σ*<sub>*i*</sub> = 1 ∀ *i*:

-log \[odds(*B*<sub>*i*</sub> = 1)\] = *β*<sub>0</sub> + *β*<sub>1</sub>*X*<sub>*i*</sub>,
+log \[odds(*B*<sub>*i*</sub> = 1)\] = *β*<sub>0</sub> + *β*<sub>1</sub>*X*<sub>*i*</sub>.

-the heteroskedastic logit estimates should be less biased, and the standard errors should provide the appropriate coverage for confidence intervals supporting more informative statistical inferences.
+If we were to evaluate the performance of the MLE estimates for these logit models, we would find that the heteroskedastic logit is less biased and that its standard errors provide the appropriate coverage for confidence intervals, supporting more informative statistical inferences.

 ## A Simulation